udayvunnam/xng-breadcrumb/projects/xng-breadcrumb/README.md

 ## Features

-- Quick setup with `ng add`, auto update with `ng update`
-- Route mapping by default, without any configuration.
+- Route mapping to breadcrumb by default, if no configuration is specified.
-- Declarative as well as Reactive mapping.
-- Skip specific routes displaying in breadcrumb
+- Declarative mapping: specify breacrumb name for a route while configuring App routing.
-- Late mapping of route from server response or by any other means
+- Dynamic mapping: Resolve route param to a name from server response or by other means.
+- Skip specific routes from displaying in breadcrumb
+- Quickly setup library in your app with `ng add xng-breadcrumb`
+- Auto update library version with `ng update xng-breadcrumb`

 ## Local Development

+If you wish to contribute or fork, below are the steps for local development.

-- Clone the repository
+- Clone the repository `git clone https://github.com/udayvunnam/xng-breadcrumb.git`
-- Run `npm i` to install the dependencies
+- Run `npm install` to install the dependencies
 - Run `npm start`.
-This builds and watches both lirary and a demo app, automatically opens app at `http://localhost:4200/`.
+This command builds and watches both library and its demo app.
+Automatically opens app at `http://localhost:4200/`.
 - The app will automatically reload if you change any of the source files.

 ## Accessibility

-`<nav>` with `aria-label="breadcrumb"` identifies type of navigation as breadcrumb.
+- `<nav>` with `aria-label="breadcrumb"` identifies type of navigation as breadcrumb by screen readers.
-`<li>` representing current page is given `aria-current=page` and class `active`.
+- `<li>` element representing current page is given `aria-current=page` and class `active`.

 ## Build

 Run `npm run build` to build the library and demo app together.
 The build artifacts will be stored in the `dist/` directory.

+This step is used by CircleCI to build both library and demo app.
+After succesful build, library is pushed to npm and demo app is deployed to Netlify.

 ## Running unit tests